jarig/suton/README.md

                                                                  join_threshold=1))
     ]
 ```
-You can define `PrudentElectionSettings` either to DePoolSettings (if you are using DePools) or in `ElectionSettings.PRUDENT_ELECTION_SETTINGS` if participating directly.
+You can define `PrudentElectionSettings` either in DePoolSettings (if you are using DePools) or in `ElectionSettings.PRUDENT_ELECTION_SETTINGS` if participating directly.

 Where

-`election_end_join_offset` - Defines time offset when to join elections before election end.
+`election_end_join_offset` - Defines time offset when decision to join elections to be made, relative to election-end time.
 So for example, if you define 600 - then stake will be made in 10 or less minutes before election ends.
 Defined in seconds.

-`join_threshold` - Percentage that defines election join condition, based on the current number of stakes
+`join_threshold` - Percentage that defines election join condition based on the current number of stakes
-their min_value and stake you can/want to make.
-Threshold = `participants_with_lower_than_your_stake / first_N_participants`.
+their `min_value` and stake you can/want to make.
+Threshold computed as = `participants_with_lower_than_your_stake / first_N_participants`.
 So for example, if you define 10, then elections will be taken if 10% of valid participants (who potentially can join)
-has lower stake than yours at a moment in time when election join attempt is made (which regulated by `election_end_join_offset` param).
+has lower stake than yours by the time when election join attempt is made (which regulated by `election_end_join_offset` param).

 ## LogStash Monitoring